-Bikepacking Trek Instructors- The Trek Instructors will greet your group upon arrival, help you settle into your campsite for the first night, lead you through a comprehensive trek gear shakedown and get you prepared for departure on Monday morning.
-The Trek Instructors will be with you for the entire trek.
+Trek Manager- The Trek Manager will greet upon arrival, help you settle into your campsite for the first night, lead you through a comprehensive trek gear shakedown and get you prepared for departure on Monday morning.
+The Trek manager will lead the Sunday evening Trek Orientation meeting.
+The Trek Manager will be with you for the entire trek.